Reigate College Reigate College

 When will I know my appointment time for my enrolment interview?

-We will send you your appointment time during the summer holidays.
+You will be given your appointment time when you attend Introductory Day.
 Please keep an eye on your email.
 It is compulsory to attend your enrolment interview.

 When will I know what my timetable is?